academe/XeroPHP/README.md

 The two packages recommended above to do this are reliable, well documented, and focus on just getting that one job done.

+I am mostly focusing on getting this working for the Xero Partner app, as it must be trusted to just keep on running as a scheduled process without losing the tokens and needing a user to re-authenticate.
+Once a Partner app has been authorised, it should be theory be able to access the Xero account for 10 years, refreshing every 30 minutes.
+In reality, tokens will get lost - even Xero has downtime that can result in lost authentication tokens.

 Areas to Complete (TODO)
 ------------------------